-Unlike the split between C1 and C2, narrowing in on the split between sub-clusters in C1 we find a larger diversity of differentiating questions.
-The presence of messianic beliefs is the strongest differentiator followed closely by a couple of questions that address burial practices.
+Unlike the split between C1 and C2, narrowing in on the split between subclusters in C1 we find a larger diversity of differentiating questions.
+The presence of messianic beliefs is the strongest differentiator, followed closely by a couple of questions that address burial practices.
 A few others deal with the way in which the group might bring in new members or interact with authorities.
-The questions addressing worship of other supernatural beings and the existence of a sky deity address the nature and construction of the supernatural objects of worship, and while their results in this table perhaps align with expectations it is important to note that they are not the strongest signal differentiating entries between C1.1 and C1.2.
-One more take away would be the way in which these questions might designate religious groups that are often assumed to be de-facto aligned with (or categorized as) state religions versus religions that are potentially in competition with a state-sanctioned belief structure.
+The questions addressing worship of other supernatural beings and the existence of a sky deity address the nature and construction of the supernatural objects of worship; although their results in this table perhaps align with expectations, it is important to note that they are not the strongest signal differentiating entries between C1.1 and C1.2.
+One more takeaway would be the way in which these questions might designate religious groups that are often assumed to be de facto aligned with (or categorized as) state religions versus religions that are potentially in competition with a state-sanctioned belief structure.

 We recognize that scholars will have various ideas about the presence of monotheism as a distinguishing factor for religious groups.
-Some readers may be familiar with the Hindu reformist movements of the Arya Samaj and the Brahmo Samaj, which are Hindu - a religion commonly described at the introductory level as polytheistic - although these reformist streams of Hinduism are intentionally monotheist.
-Scholars of Mediterranean religions might also not refer to Abrahamic religions as monotheist, arguing that the term reproduces colonialist and Romantic assumptions.17 It is worth noting that the significant, but weakly discriminating question, "Is it permissible to worship supernatural beings other than the high god(s)?" is arguably not strictly concerned with monotheism, but rather helps to place a group on a spectrum of henotheism to polytheism.
+Some readers may be familiar with the Hindu reformist movements of the Arya Samaj and the Brahmo Samaj, which are Hindu-a religion commonly described at the introductory level as polytheistic-although these reformist streams